-Repeat the entire above exercise in Adobe Illustrator.
+Repeat the entire above exercise in Adobe Illustrator or equivalent.
+This time instead of straight lines, you can use different shapes.

 What to submit:

 One hard copy from hand drawn exercise and one PDF file from Adobe Illustrator.

 Study-design for a dome with the profile of a 'cubic parabola', drawn by Wren, c.1690